 - 36.1 At the end of a review hearing, the Tribunal may make one of the following orders: - a. that the interim order continue on the same terms; or - b. that the interim order be discharged; or - c. that the interim order, or any conditions imposed by it, be varied.

-The Tribunal shall provide reasons for its decision and the order will take immediate effect.

-- 36.2 The Tribunal shall not make any costs orders in relation to review hearings. - 36.3 The Head of Committees and Tribunals shall provide the parties with a copy of the order and the record of decision of the Tribunal as soon as reasonably practicable after the review hearing.
+The Tribunal shall provide reasons for its decision and the order will take immediate effect. - 36.2 Where the Tribunal determines that the interim order should continue in force on the same or varied terms, it shall specify the date for the next review hearing, which shall be within 6 months. - 36.3 The Tribunal shall not make any costs orders in relation to review hearings. - 36.4 The Head of Committees and Tribunals shall provide the parties with a copy of the order and the record of decision of the Tribunal as soon as reasonably practicable after the review hearing.